 A high but attainable standard of student learning and achievement has been established at Lawson Heights.
 To accomplish this goal, our staff has designed an industrious learning environment for all students.
 Our academic program is strengthened by what the recent research tells us about the most effective instructional strategies.
 Our staff is committed to their own professional learning and seeks ways to practice new learning methods and techniques in their classrooms.
-The strongest educational learning is achieved when interested teachers work together collaboratively, practice together and support each others learning.
-In recent years, Assessment for Learning (AFL) has been an area of focus for teacher learning and has allowed for the introduction of new strategies to engage students in their own learning.
-These strategies teach students to learn more independently, be able to assess their own knowledge and set new learning targets.
-These skills ensure that students are better prepared as life long learners.
+The strongest educational learning is achieved when interested teachers work together collaboratively, practice together and support each other.
+In recent years, the science of reading has been an area of focus for teacher learning and has allowed for the introduction of evidence-based strategies to engage students in becoming strong readers and writers.
+These skills ensure that students are better prepared as lifelong learners.

-Lawson Heights is a busy school with a powerful focus on learning for all students.
+Lawson Heights is a busy school with a powerful focus on learning for all.
 We offer countless activities to enrich the lives of students!
-Drop by or call us any time.
+Drop by or call us